Salem Community Theatre is proud to announce our new 2015-16 season of Theatrical Productions.

-Salem Community Theatre has officially announced the production line-up for their upcoming 2014-2015 theatrical season, which commences this September.
-Comprised of three musicals, a Holiday show and several comedies, the schedule will once again bring variety and quality to this local venue, celebrating our 38th year of presenting live theatrical performances.
+Salem Community Theatre has officially announced the production line-up for their upcoming 2015-2016 theatrical season, which commences this September.
+Comprised of four musicals, one of which is a Holiday show, a comedy, plus a classic mystery, the schedule will once again bring variety and quality to this local venue, celebrating our 39th year of presenting live theatrical performances.

 BE A PART OF THIS GREAT SEASON!